May 13th, 2013

 April 22nd, 2013

-She said in her message to me, “My only critique [of the e-book] is I think there needed to be something in there for plus-size girls, and how they can also buy beautiful vintage, as I find that a big issue when buying vintage clothes … nothing ever fits.”
+“How do I know my vintage size?” is one of the most common questions I hear.
+After releasing my e-book, the 100 Best Vintage Shops Online, reader Xia said to me, “My only critique [of the e-book] is I think there needed to be something in there for plus-size girls, and how they can also buy beautiful vintage, as I find that a big issue when buying vintage clothes … nothing ever fits.”

 April 9th, 2013